 RQ-4 PARTS: Northrop Grumman will begin buying long-lead items for the seventh low-rate initial production (LRIP) block of the RQ-4 Global Hawk unmanned aerial vehicle under a $5 million contract from the U.S. Air Force's Aeronautical Systems Center at Wright-Patterson Air Force Base, Ohio.
 The parts will be for two RQ-4 Block 30 ASIP (Advanced Signals Intelligence Payload) Global Hawks, three Block 40 air vehicles equipped with the Multi-Platform- Radar Technology Insertion Program ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Northrop Grumman buying long-lead Global Hawk parts under $5 million contract".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Northrop Grumman buying long-lead Global Hawk parts under $5 million contract".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.